Paneer Majestic (Spicy Hyderabadi Appetiser)

 For battered paneer

-Spices: Salt, pepper, turmeric.
-Turmeric is used to give a nice golden colour to the batter.
-In restaurants, usually artificial colours are used but I neither use it nor encourage others.
-I would rather emphasis on using natural products.
+Spices: Salt, pepper and turmeric.
+Turmeric is used to infuse a nice golden colour to the batter.

-Liquid: Oil to deep fry battered paneer, water to make a batter.
+Liquid: Oil for deep frying battered paneer and water to make a batter.

 For Yogurt based sauce